 Sriracha mayo, cilantro, jalapenos.

 I literally just stirred a tablespoon of Sriracha into a few tablespoons of mayo.
 Done deal.

 There’s not much too it at this point.
 Slice your baguette in half and then toast it in a hot oven until it’s nicely browned.

 Then slather it with the sriracha mayo.
 Don’t go light on this stuff!

 Then pile on your simmered turkey, shredded veggies, pickled jalapenos and a few sprigs of cilantro.

-It’s a thing of beauty!
+The Turkey Banh Mi, it’s a thing of beauty!

 Cover the sandwich with the top half of the baguette and cut it in half to make it easier to eat.